In case you missed it, remote working is all the rage now.

 5. Does it make your life easier?

-There’s no point finding a solution to one problem which then immediately creates three more new problems.
-Ask yourself this: “Will a remote workforce management app make your life easier?”
+There’s no point in finding a solution to one problem which then immediately creates three more new problems.
+Ask yourself this: “Will a remote workforce management app makes your life easier?”
 The best WFM solutions will.
 They’ll be admin-busters, easy-to-use, save you time, save your company money, keep your employees happy, and they can be used anytime from anywhere.

 If you’re still using a legacy system or have limited mobile functionality within your workforce management solution, you’re making life much more difficult.
-This is compounded in your employees who will quickly grow frustrated with what they perceive as being out-dated processes.
+This is compounded in your employees who will quickly grow frustrated with what they perceive as being outdated processes.